sindhu-hs/SGPA-Calculation-Website/README.md

 ## Website for SGPA Calculation

 ### Aim
-To host a website that calculates SGPA of a student given the scores of the student in all the subjects in that semester.
+To host a website that calculates SGPA of a student given the scores in all the subjects in that semester.

 ### Order of execution
 1. Dowload the model.csv file.